Quick overview

 The spouse’s allowance is a specific tax benefit that only certain spouses can claim under the Income Tax Act.
-It is available to married couples and people in civil partnerships provided that the union lasted for all or at least part of the calendar year.
+Married couples and people in civil partnerships are entitled to this relief provided the union lasted for all or at least part of the calendar year.
 However, there are many more conditions.
 Let’s look at the spouse discount (and others) in more detail.

 For simplicity’s sake, we won’t list all the variations of the allowance, but we’ll stick with the term ‘spouse’s allowance’, although you can also claim it for a spouse, civil partner or registered civil partner.